 Site auditor accreditation is subject to payment of the correct accreditation fee.
 The fee is prescribed in the CLM Regulation.
 The fee is adjusted on 1 September each year by the change in the Public Sector Wage Price Index.
-The current fees are published on the EPA webpage NSW site auditor scheme.
+The current fees are published on the EPA webpage NSW site auditor scheme: www.epa.nsw.gov.au/your-environment/contaminated-land/site-auditor-scheme.

-The fee for the full period of accreditation is to be paid within 30 days of the date of the notification to the auditor of their accreditation or as specified in the accreditation notice.
+The fee for the full period of accreditation is to be paid within 30 days of the date of the invoice to the auditor for their accreditation fees or as specified in the accreditation notice.
 The fee is non-refundable.